 They don’t call CARROT Weather “the crazy-powerful weather app” for nothing.
 This app takes meteorology on your smartphone to a whole new level.
-Not only does it provide deep weather data you would expect from any weather app, it also shows you weather patterns and offers an AR option that provides overviews you can swipe through and screen shot.
+Not only does it provide deep weather data you would expect from any weather app, but it also shows you weather patterns and offers an AR option that provides overviews you can swipe through and screenshot.

 But what might be the best thing about CARROT Weather is how entertaining it is.
 The app is injected with witty humor and has its own curmudgeonly persona called OCULAR_SENSOR that responds to your actions with quips.

 The app also spices things up with gamification features like Secret Locations—find all 51 secret locations the app has “hidden” on its global map—and Achievements, which are completed when you experience things like winds of 10 mph or greater for the first time.
 Overall, CARROT Weather is an augmented-reality-enabled app you’ll never grow bored with.

 3. Golf Scope (free with paid premium option available)

 Golf is one of those games you could play for years yet never improve much at.
 It takes athletic prowess and analytic acumen.
 The latter is probably where most people never get it right, if only because it actually takes time to learn how wind affects a drive, or how a slope affects a putt.
 Here is where an augmented reality app like Golf Scope can really help you up your game.
 [Note: app no longer available]

 Features like Green Map show you contours, elevation, and distance displayed in 3d on the putting green, while Aim Target shows you where to aim.